deput/RWTaskKit/README.md

 # RWTaskKit

 ## Background
-As we know, the instance of UIApplication in an iOS App calls delegate methods to notify developers implementing customizations:
+As we know, an UIApplication instance of an App calls delegate methods to notify developers implementing customizations.
+In these delegate methods, we can perform our tasks:

 ```objc
 - (BOOL)application:(UIApplication *)application didFinishLaunchingWithOptions:(NSDictionary *)launchOptions {